 California State Polytechnic University, Pomona, is a Hispanic-serving institution whose student body makeup is 45.57% Hispanic or Latino.
 At least 25% of the student body must be comprised of this group to be categorized as a Hispanic-serving institution according to online.com (Nichols, 2022).
 Given this statistic, the university has earned accolades and recognition on a national level.
 The university is ranked number 3 in social mobility (CollegeNet Buzz, 2024) on the 2023 Social Mobility Index (SMI) as "the nation's highest-ranking polytechnic university for helping low-income students achieve their dreams of success and upward economic opportunity by graduating them into well-paying careers."
-Despite the successes the university to maintain its prominent national standing in this arena.
+Despite the successes the university has experienced in teaching its students, there remain challenges that must be consistently attended to for the university to maintain its prominent national standing in this arena.